-2019-2020 HIGHLIGHTS
+2021-2022 HIGHLIGHTS

 We strive to provide the safest, most cost-effective and environmentally responsible drilling services to the mining industry.
-In recognition of our excellent operational record, we received the 2020 Millennium Excellence Award for Mining and Exploration, bestowed by the Millennium Excellence Foundation (MEF) in Africa.

 Drilling is about the people operating the drills as much as about the machines.
 Since our beginnings, we have hired locally as much as possible and worked to develop local expertise, offering fair wages, benefits, and extensive training and career opportunities to individuals who often come to us with minimal skills.

-In 2020, we earned the Australia-Africa Minerals & Energy Group (AAMEG) Africa Award for Best Workforce and Industry Development Initiative for our Ghana-based drill rig manufacturing program.
+End of 2020, we earned the Australia-Africa Minerals & Energy Group (AAMEG) Africa Award for Best Workforce and Industry Development Initiative for our Ghana-based drill rig manufacturing program.
+In 2022 Geodrill was shortlisted for the ESG Impact Initiative of the Year at Mines and Money, London.

 Safety will always be our top priority.
 Thanks to ongoing investments in safety initiatives, we've had zero lost time injuries (LTI) in the last fiscal year.
 Protecting our people from COVID-19 also remains top of mind.
-Throughout 2020, we continued to strictly enforce our COVID-19 policies and procedures across our operations.
+Throughout 2021-2022, we continued to strictly enforce our COVID-19 policies and procedures across our operations, and employees livelihoods.

 We remain resolutely committed to supporting positive change in the communities in which we operate.
-In 2020, we provided financial support to several schools, health and social organizations, and infrastructure projects.
-Among others, we donated mechanized boreholes to two communities in the Amansie districts in Ghana to provide the people living there with safe drinking water.
+As our company grows we continue to expand and enlarge the financial support to a range of projects including several schools, education centers, health and and social organizations, and infrastructure works.